 It is the 222nd year of the Age of Conquest.
-562 years since the fall of the Caelian Empire the land of Vasloria grew wild and dangerous.
-The forest primeval took back the marble temples and Caelian columns and the rule of Man disappeared.
+562 years since the fall of the Caelian Empire.
+The land of Vasloria is wild and dangerous.
+The forest primeval took back the marble temples and Caelian columns and obliterated the rule of Man.
 The only law: sword and claw.

 The only respite, a brief period of eight decades when Good King Omund united the Duchies and restored the rule of law.

 He and his wizard Vitae created the Dragon Knights, and fought back against the wilderness.
 Under his rule, justice was the law of the land, distant outposts reconnected, ancient roads taken back from the forest.
 It seemed a new Age of Men was dawning.

 In his 75th year Good King Omund was murdered, betrayed by Mandrake, Captain of the Brass Dragonflight and the greatest knight on life.
 Mandrake sold King Omund’s plans and weaknesses to Ajax the Invincible, now named Overlord.